jfvilas/react-file-manager/frontend/README.md

     background-color: #f0f0f0;
   }
   ```
-  4. Add your class name to your `FileManager` object:
+  4. Add your class name to your `FileManager` object this way:
   ```xml
   <FileManager ... className='custom-fm'>
   ```